Davor Blažević: Hammarby IF

 On 14 February 2018, after a successful trial, Blažević signed a short term-deal with Hammarby IF in Allsvenskan.
-On 25 June the same year, he signed a new one and half-year contract with the club.
+On 25 June the same year, he signed a new one-and-a-half-year contract with the club.
 He played the last five league games of the season, after first choice goalkeeper Johan Wiland went under the knife due to a shoulder injury.

 In 2019, Blažević mainly served as a backup to both Gianluca Curci and Johan Wiland, but still ended the season making 13 league appearances in total.
 With Blažević between the sticks, Hammarby made a strong finish to the season (with five straight wins between match day 25 and 30) and ultimately finished 3rd in the Allsvenskan table.
 On 25 October the same year, Blažević signed a new three-year contract with Hammarby, running until the end of 2022.

 On 24 March 2021, Blažević was sent on a three-month loan to GIF Sundsvall in Superettan, Sweden's second tier.

 Blažević featured in the final of the 2021–22 Svenska Cupen, in which Hammarby lost by 4–5 on penalties to Malmö FF after the game ended in a 0–0 draw.
 On 13 September 2022, Blažević signed a new three-year contract with Hammarby, with an option for a further.

+Brommapojkarna

+By late 2024, Blažević was no longer a part of Hammarby's plans and returned to Brommapojkarna for the 2025 season.